multi-copter-system/aprisrc-2023-gnc/README.md

 https://github.com/hisazumi/aprisrc-sitl/tree/forairsim

 After setup the environment, clone this repository to `~/catkin_ws/src`.
 You can backup (means moving to another directory) the already existing gnc if you need it.
-You can also delete the gnc.
+Also you can delete the gnc.

 When cloning this repository, you must rename this repository to `gnc`.